jeshernandez/asahi-stuff/index.md

 layout: home
 ---

-This is a documentation page about Asahi Linux, Linux on Apple Silicon.
+This is a documentation page on using Asahi Fedora Linux on Apple Silicon M1/M2.
 Learn more about Asahi Linux in their [About](https://asahilinux.org/about/) section.

-At the time of this writing, I have been using Asahi Linux for three (3) days.
-I love it.
+Specifically, this is a documentation page on setting up your system for a day-to-day user.
+Meaning, can you work a corporate job with Asahi Linux?
+So far, yes.

+- Microsoft Teams [YES]
+- Microsoft Outlook [YES]
+- .. you get it..

 I intend on documenting useful configurations, and even creating some videos that may help others.

-Examples: Configure Outlook, Microsoft Teams, Video Recording with OBS Studio, Software Development with Visual Code, and IntelliJ.
-Finally, video game development using [Godot](https://godotengine.org/).

-Some additional useful configurations is an entire demo of an already configured desktop video, and offering documentation for each feature here.
+Not just from a day-to-day software engineer, but also as a hobbyist.

+<b>Not everything is roses--yet</b>.
+I have not figured out how to install Discord yet.
+Workaround?
+Using the browser option.
+3D printing?
+I own a Bambu Lab A1.
+The Bambu Studio software studio is available, however the networking piece is not working yet.
+Working on figuring this one out.

+<b>This is an open source documentation.</b> That means, if you have something cool to add or maybe figured out a way to solve something.
+Feel free to [contribute!](https://github.com/jeshernandez/asahi-stuff)

+For those interested in installing Asahi Linux.
+THis is the first video I stumbled into, which was very useful.

 <p align="center">A getting started video.
 Installing Asahi Linux on Mac M1/M2.
 &nbsp;